 1. Introduction / 2.
-The Male Body in Digital Culture / 3.
 The Celebrity Male Nude Leak / 4.
 The Spornosexual / 5.
-The Rise of Chemsex / 6.
+RuPaul's Drag Race Body Transformation Tutorials / 6.
+The Rise of Chemsex / 7.
 Conclusion

-Jamie Hakim is a Lecturer in Media Studies at the University of East Anglia and a Teaching Fellow in Digital Humanities at King’s College, London.
+Jamie Hakim is a lecturer in media studies at the University of East Anglia.
 His research interests include popular culture, digital culture, affect, the body, gender, sexuality and practices of intimacy.
 Prior to his academic career he held different editorial positions at Europe’s leading gay culture magazine Attitude from 2003-2014.

 Jamie Hakim’s Work that Body: Male Bodies in Digital Culture is destined to become required reading for students of masculinities, sexuality and digital media cultures in the 21st century.